sphilazar/dsi-notes/pair.md

 | **Predicted Yes** |          6 |        -3 |
 | **Predicted No**  |          0 |         0 |

 1. Write out the confusion matrix for each of the possible thresholds.
-There should be 4 confusion matricies.
+There should be 4 confusion matrices.

 2. Calculate the profit for each of these confusion matrices.